-- Red is attractive and powerful and would go well for websites that are focused on products meant for children and also for inducing a visitor to take action with a “Book now” and/or “Reserve now”.
+- Red attracts and empowers and suits websites that focus on children’s products and also motivates a visitor to take action with a “Book now” and/or “Reserve now”.
 Red invokes emotion.

-- Orange is used in websites that promote food products.
+- We use orange in websites that promote food products.
 It is known to promote positive thinking and increase creativity.
 The colour also appeals to the younger generation.
 Many technical companies use Orange.

 - Yellow signifies cheerfulness and creativity.
 It appeals to children and is used in sites that promote leisure products.
-Yellow, however, can tend to strain the eyes and should be used as an accent colour in most cases.
+However, yellow can tend to strain the eyes and most cases should use it as an accent color.

-- Blue is a conservative colour with incredibly high trust value and is known to relax the nervous system.
+- Blue has an incredibly high trust value and is known to relax the nervous system.
+It is a conservative color.
 It is suitable for sites offering high- tech products and also for diet products.
 Many people mistakenly use blue for text colour.
 This should be avoided as it is not a standard colour for the human eye to read with.

 - Black is useful for sites that relate to photography and art.

-- Purple is used in religious sites and vacation sites.
+- People use purple in religious sites and vacation sites.